SalesforceLabs/Technology-Transfer-Starter/README.md

 To work on this project in a scratch org:

 You must have access to develop against the namespace for this project.
+Ensure DevHub is set to the default for the project.
+In my case the DevHub is connected to the project with alias TTSDevHub so update this command with yours sf config set target-dev-hub=TTSDevHub

 1. Create a new Scratch Org using the Salesforce command "SFDX: Create a default scratch org..." - Set the alias to 'tts_dev' and accept the rest of the prompts.
 2. Connect the org to CumulusCI using cci org import tts_dev tts_dev